Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Results and Discussions

-In Figure \ref{fig:cnn_trans}, we compare the absolute inference time of CNN and Transformer layers separately for both unpruned and pruned (80\% sparsity) WavLM Base+ and Large models.
-The pruning objective is the number of parameters.
-Each input sample is 8 seconds long, and batch sizes are adjusted to fully utilize GPU resources.
+As illustrated, WavLM \cite{chen2022wavlm} consists of several CNN layers followed by Transformer (Trans.) layers.
+In Figure~\ref{fig:cnn_trans}, we compare the absolute inference times of the CNN and Transformer layers separately for both unpruned and pruned (80\% sparsity) WavLM Base+ and Large models, with parameter count as the pruning objective.
+Each input sample corresponds to an 8-second local window in the EEND-VC framework, and the batch size is adjusted to fully utilize the available GPU resources.
 Since the Base+ model has fewer parameters than the Large model, it supports a larger batch size.
 Specifically, we set batch size to 230 for the Base+ and 150 for the Large models.
-As we can see, although CNNs contain a small number of parameters (4.2 million, 4.4\% for WavLM Base+ and 1.3\% for WavLM Large), they are quite resource-intensive and slow during inference, accounting for 35.9\% and 22.5\% of the total inference time for the Base+ and Large models, respectively.
+As we can see, although CNNs contain a small number of parameters (4.2 million, 4.4\% of all parameters for WavLM Base+ and 1.3\% of all parameters for WavLM Large), they are quite computationally intensive and slow during inference, accounting for 35.9\% and 22.5\% of the total inference time for the Base+ and Large models, respectively.
 After pruning, it is clear that both models achieve notable and similar acceleration in the Transformer layers.
-However, the Base+ model eliminates more CNN parameters compared to the Large model, leading to a higher speedup (4.0$\times$ vs. 2.6$\times$) in the end.
-Since pruning is performed in a fully data-driven manner, one possible explanation for this difference is that the CNN representations in WavLM Large are denser and more informative than in the Base+ model, making it a lower priority for pruning.
+However, the Base+ model eliminates more CNN parameters compared to the Large model, leading to a higher speedup (4.0$\times$ vs. 2.6$\times$).